gravitational/teleport/docs/admin-guide.md

    4. `/opt/teleport`

 **Security note:** Teleport stores data in `/var/lib/teleport`.
-Make sure that regular users do not have access to this folder of the Auth server, otherwise anyone can gain admin access to the Teleport's API.
+Make sure that regular users do not have access to this folder of the Auth server, otherwise anyone can gain admin access to Teleport's API.

 #### Systemd Unit File